PaulBreugnot/GraphGitHub/docs/part2.md

 <em>"I am the creator of Ruby On Rails"</em>

-Oh, really?
-Indeed, if we have a closer look at the repository cluster, we can see that they are nearly all <a href="https://github.com/rails/rails">rails repository forks!</a>
+Oh, really?? :open_mouth: Indeed, if we have a closer look at the repository cluster, we can see that they are nearly all <a href="https://github.com/rails/rails">rails repository forks!</a>
 Also, <a href="https://github.com/jeremy">jeremy</a>
 , the other big node, is actually also a big rails contributor.